dalboris/test-objective-c-cpp-cmake/README.md

 # Operability between Objective-C and C++ using CMake

-Something, when targeting macOS, you want to call an Objective-C method (e.g., from Cocoa) from your C++ code.
+Sometimes, when targeting macOS, you want to call an Objective-C method (e.g., from Cocoa) from your C++ code.

-This little test project try to do that.
+Here is a minimal test project that does just that.

 ## Dependencies